kellenschmidt/kspw-docker/README.md

 ## Local Development

 Instructions for running the project locally.
-These commands are to be run in the top level 'kspw-docker' folder
+These commands are to be run in the top level `kspw-docker` folder.

 Install prerequisites